The Banks are an indispensable part of the day-to-day operations of any business (startups, small businesses, and large

-Don’t be a grumpy customer who complains to them every time they need more many documents.
+Don’t be a grumpy customer who complains to them every time they need more documents.

 They do have more files than you can imagine.
 When you have applied for a loan, do not let your file go to the bottom of the list because you are the uncooperative customer.

-When I opened my bank account with our soon to be ex-bank, the manager was a very fine guy.
+When I opened my bank account with our soon to be ex-bank, the manager was a wonderful guy.

 As soon as he left, the new team in the bank was always interested in getting investments done from us.

 We could not get out service tax challans from them for months.

 All they were interested in was when we would make a new investment with them.